-It is a “tax” because it imposes an income tax on someone who has made his or her exit from the United States.
-The defining feature is that all assets are treated as if they are sold on the day before citizenship or resident status is terminated.
-If there is any profit from that “pretend” sale, it is taxed immediately.
-This is the “mark-to-market” feature of the exit tax rules.
+The exit tax rules impose an income tax on someone who has made his or her exit from the U.S. tax system.
+The defining feature is that assets are treated as if they are sold on the day before citizenship or resident status is terminated.

 The exit tax applies to two categories of people: